Jameson Williams

-Jameson Williams (born March 26, 2001) is an American football wide receiver for the Detroit Lions of the National Football League (NFL).
-He played college football at Ohio State before transferring to Alabama in 2021, where he was named an All-American.
-Williams was drafted by the Lions in the first round of the 2022 NFL Draft.
+Jameson Demetri Williams (born March 26, 2001), nicknamed "Jamo", is an American professional football wide receiver for the Detroit Lions of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes before transferring to the Alabama Crimson Tide in 2021, where he was named an All-American.
+Williams was selected by the Lions in the first round of the 2022 NFL draft.

-Early life and high school
+Early life

 Williams was born on March 26, 2001, and grew up in St. Louis, Missouri.
 He attended Cardinal Ritter College Prep High School and played for their football team.
 As a junior, Williams caught 36 passes for 1,062 yards and 15 touchdowns and returned three kickoffs for touchdowns.
 He was named an Under Armour All-American after finishing his senior season with 68 receptions for 1,626 yards and 22 touchdowns.
 Williams also ran track at Cardinal Ritter and won back-to-back Class 3 state titles in the 300 meter hurdles and set the state record.
 He was rated a four-star football prospect and committed to play at Ohio State.

+Williams has stated that Los Angeles Rams running back Kyren Williams is his first cousin.

 College career

 Ohio State

 Williams began his collegiate career at Ohio State.
 He caught six passes for 112 yards and a touchdown in his freshman season.
 As a sophomore, Williams started six games and had nine receptions for 154 yards and two touchdowns.
 In the 2021 Sugar Bowl, Williams scored a touchdown on a 45-yard reception against Clemson in the College Football Playoffs Semifinal.
 After the season, Williams announced that he would transfer to Alabama.
+Jameson would finish up his Ohio State career winning 2 Big Ten Championships and a college football Playoff Sugar Bowl win.
+Jameson Williams went on to play in the 2021 National Championship game against Alabama where the Buckeyes went on to lose 52–24.